Conclusion:

 The age limitation of Numbers 4 has nothing at all to do with requirements for the priesthood:

-Pertaining to the aspect of age restrictions upon levitical priesthood, what we can say with certainty is this:
+Pertaining to the aspect of age restrictions upon levitical priesthood, and how they do or do not apply to John the Baptist, what we can say with certainty is this:

 - God has given no ordinance in the Bible stating that levitical priesthood cannot begin before age thirty.